Hives/makers-notes/week-3/takeaway-challenge-reflection.md

 - He liked my README.md - very clear instructions on how to install and run the program
 - He found my code very readable because of clear method names, and complex behaviour being refactored out into private methods
 - He thought my tests reflected a good TDD practice

+## Mentor wisdom

+I asked Luca to have a look at my tests and asked him e.g. is [this](https://github.com/Hives/takeaway-challenge/blob/master/spec/takeaway_spec.rb#L14) a pointless test?
+He said it seemed more like a feature test than a unit test.

+He also said doing e.g. [this](https://github.com/Hives/takeaway-challenge/blob/master/spec/menu_spec.rb#L16) is too complicated.
+He said you should try and keep logic out of your tests - just give an input and expect an output.

+But he said in general it looked pretty good, my tests looked solid, and I seemed to be testing behaviour pretty well.